by Davy Kraken

 “It is a lightweight, heat-absorbing material.
 The refining process produces a liquid byproduct.
 You appear to have ingested an unbelievably large quantity of this fluid.”

-I recollected how I drank the water so voraciously and then, in passing, took note of its abnormalities, observing it had an odd taste and texture.
+I recollected how I drank the water from that lake so voraciously.
 “Are you telling me I was poisoned because someone dumped this toxic chemical in the water?”